Chavafei/Persona_5_menu_in_Godot/README.md

 ## Misc

-- You might notice this little addon called 'Juicy effect' this is an addon I made myself to made to make adding juicyness to the game easier, It's not avaliable anywhere else currently. but i'll probably release it later when it's more functional.
+- You might notice this little addon called 'Juicy effect' this is an addon I made myself to made to make adding juicyness to the game easier, related repo : https://github.com/Chavafei/Juicy_effect